 A small-scale maple sugaring operation like ours—basically, backyard maple sugaring—doesn’t use vacuum pressure to collect maple sap.
 Good old-fashioned gravity is our method of choice.
 There’s two methods to consider when deciding how you want to collect sap from your maple trees.
-First, there’s the picture postcard method: tap a tree and hang a galvanized metal sap bucket.
+First, there’s the picture postcard method: tap a tree and hang a galvanized metal sap bucket (or plastic bucket).
 Half of our taps use this method.

 The rest of our taps go the second route, which, though admittedly lacking in nostalgic yesteryear appearance, is cheaper and arguably more efficient in terms of sap collection: collecting sap in a food-grade five-gallon bucket, which serves as a hub for several trees in proximity.
-Using a five-gallon bucket to collect sap is the best way when you have more than one tree close together, or a single tree with multiple trunks to tap.
+Using a five-gallon bucket for collecting sap is the best way when you have more than one tree close together, or a single tree with multiple trunks to tap.
 Here’s all the equipment you need for a cheap and easy backyard maple sugaring operation.

 These are what you tap into the holes you drill in the maple trees (or birch trees, which we also tapped last year).
 The long smooth end goes in the tree, and the drop line (plastic tubing) fits over the ribs of the shorter end.
 The best bang for your buck is probably getting the 25-pack for $28.
-But if you don’t want to get in over your head and have 250 gallons of maple sap to process, you can get a 10-pack for $17.
+But if you don’t want to get in over your head and collect 250 gallons of maple sap to process, you can get a 10-pack for $17.

 A note on size of the spiles: 7/16″ is the more traditional size, but nowadays 5/16″ spiles are considered better for the tree—i.e., they do less damage year over year.
 There are also 3/16″ taps out there, but we’ve read the tradeoff with productivity is too big with those.
 5/16″ spiles are a good middle ground for collecting enough sap without damaging your trees.

 The maple tap lines, tubing, or drop lines